What is the Games in Education Foundation?

 - Enable and empower forward thinking educators with knowledge, practical in-service experiences, and connections to other pioneering educators

-- Bring nationally recognized practitioners in education to share techniques and outcomes associated with use of computer/ video games to enhance classroom education and student achievement
+- Bring nationally recognized practitioners in education to share techniques and outcomes associated with use of computer/video games and other new technology to enhance classroom education and student achievement

-- Provide a forum for educators to gain hands-on familiarity with the latest technology, share experiences and ideas with their peers, and acquire an understanding of how games complement and inspire students’ interest in learning
+- Provide a forum for educators to gain hands-on familiarity with the latest technology, share experiences and ideas with their peers, and acquire an understanding of how the technology complements and inspires students’ interest in learning

 2015: Year in Review